 On May 12, another Sentro Rizal was officially opened by NCCA Chairman Almario and Consul General Rosalita Prosperoon 160 Eglinton Avenue East in Toronto.
 At the event, Almario acknowledged Rizal as the first Global Filipino, adding that just like Rizal, the overseas Filipino workers always leaves the Philippines but forever longs for home.

-The Philippines’ Department of Foreign Affairs, through its foreign service posts, manage the centres and generate funding for activities while the NCCA develops, implements and evaluates cultural programs and activities undertaken by each centre.
+The Philippines’ Department of Foreign Affairs, through its foreign service posts, manages the centres and generate funding for activities while the NCCA develops, implements and evaluates cultural programs and activities undertaken by each centre.

 Aside from organizing programs and activities aimed at promoting Filipino heritage, the Sentro Rizal also holds a collection of Filipiniana materials such as books, CDs and artworks available to the public.